ThatOnePasswordWas40Passwords/crackmeifyoucan/README.md

 # crackmeifyoucan

-Resources, utils, writeups, etc. related to previous CMIYC contests.
+Resources, utils, writeups, etc. related to my activity in previous CMIYC contests.

 CMIYC is "The premier annual password cracking contest sponsored by KoreLogic.".
 It occurs every year during DefCon.
 This repository serves as the location for